vladkinoman/just-my-notes/books/best-comics-to-read.md

 Other notables are Roger Stern, Peter David and David Michelinie's runs.

-16: Spider-Man blue.
+16: *Spider-Man blue*.
 Short, limited run, but it's fantastic.

 9: **Ultimate Spider-Man** is going to be the most accessible by a wide margin.